-There may be no greater concentration anywhere of the young, hip, and beautiful than in the bars and clubs of this infamous stretch of roadway.
+There may be no greater concentration anywhere of the young, hip and beautiful than in the bars and clubs of this infamous stretch of road.
 The 1.6-mile strip of Sunset Boulevard is situated in the lively city of West Hollywood and upholds that lively city's reputation as a nightlife hotspot.

 Grab a fireside cocktail at The Den on Sunset or pair a hand-selected Irish whiskey with sliders at Rock and Reilly’s Irish Pub before or after a show.
 Hotels aren’t just for sleeping—popular venues like Bar Marmont (at Chateau Marmont) and the super-secret Mmhmm cocktail bar at The Standard are sleek spots to see and be seen.

-The Sunset Strip isn’t just rock and roll.
-Spend the afternoon shopping at Sunset Plaza, which contains more than 20 stores, like Armani Exchange and H&M. Book lovers, don’t miss the iconic Book Soup, L.A.’s largest independent bookstore, with floor-to-ceiling shelves that contain more than 60,000 titles, many of which are limited edition.
-The store hosts frequent author readings, so check its calendar to meet your favourite novelist or hear from up-and-comers.
+Sunset Strip isn’t just rock and roll.
+Spend the afternoon shopping at Sunset Plaza, which contains more than 20 stores, including Armani Exchange and H&M. Book lovers, don’t miss the iconic Book Soup, LA’s largest independent bookshop, with floor-to-ceiling shelves that contain more than 60,000 titles, many of which are limited edition.
+The shop hosts frequent author readings, so check its calendar for a chance to meet your favourite novelist or hear from up-and-coming authors.

 West Hollywood has been dubbed “The Creative City,” and for good reason.
 Bordering Beverly Hills and Los Angeles, WeHo is located in the heart of Los Angeles.
 It’s easily accessible from anywhere in the city, and the area has plenty to see and do packed into 1.9 square miles.